EternalllZM/rtd-codz/docs/source/rules.rst

 Rule 2 - No NSFW or Disruptive Content
 ------------
 .. important::
-    :ref:`Please do not post pornographic or suggestive content.
+    :ref:`Please do not post NSFW or suggestive content.
 Do not intentionally post disruptive content that is likely to cause drama or arguments.`

-- **Includes profile, username, text, and voice chats.**
+- **Includes profile, username, text, emotes, and voice chats.**

-If any of the following above contain NSFW content, we may take action without verbal warning.
-Please do not set your profile picture or username to content that is explicit.
+Basically anything that is associated with you such as statuses, messages used that include emotes, stickers, etc. Please do not use anything NSFW or explicit.

 - **Suggestive content reviewed at moderator's discretion.**